 Patient and Public Involvement in Health Research

-We believe that working with patients and the public is the best way to develop our healthcare research.
+Working with patients and the public is the best way to develop our healthcare research.
 Patients and the public can help us share information, take part in clinical trials or join advisory panels.
-This work helps us all to test new treatments and medicines, generates new research ideas and helps us share the results of our research with the people who will benefit the most.
+This work helps us all to test new treatments and medicines.
+It can allow us to generate new research ideas and helps us share the results of our research with the people who will benefit the most.

 We can only achieve this by working with you, and with the support of our partners and funders.

 Here is a list of online resources of ways in which you can support our research.

 Medicine Monitoring (MEMO) has developed ways to study how drugs are prescribed.
 They investigate the safety of commonly prescribed drugs.
 MEMO has led on clinical trials to further understand the safety and use of medicines.

 MEMO have a Public Involvement Panel.
 This is a group of people who volunteer to help us make sure our research is acceptable, relevant, and useful to the public.